-Faculty advisors and their students have the opportunity to gather together each week in morning group prayer meetings, as well as in personal conferences.
+Faculty advisors and their students have the opportunity to gather together each Wednesday morning for group prayer, as well as in personal conferences.

 The seminary recognizes the indispensable role of the church in the growth of every believer, and does not assume to itself the church's responsibility for the nurture of the spiritual life of the student.
 Therefore students are expected to associate with the life and work of a particular local congregation of their choice.